 About the CERN Archives

 The CERN Archives includes files of letters, memos, reports, notes and other documents created or received in the course of their duties by former Directors-General and other senior staff, by the CERN Council and subordinate Committees, by CERN Departments, and by selected Experiments and Committees.
-In addition to the CERN fonds, it also contains the Wolfgang Pauli Archives, a collection of correspondence, manuscripts and other material representing the scientific legacy of Wolfgang Pauli (Nobel Laureate, 1945).
+In addition to the CERN fonds, it also contains the Wolfgang Pauli Archive, a collection of correspondence, manuscripts and other material representing the scientific legacy of Wolfgang Pauli (Nobel Laureate, 1945).

 What are archives?
 Why archiving?
 Why don't archivists digitize everything?